Gabesarch/TIDEE/README.md

     </a> -->
 </p>

-This repo contains code and data for running and training TIDEE.
+This repo contains code and data for running TIDEE and the tidy task.

 ### Contents
 <!--